List of Torchwood characters: Angelo Colasanto

 Angelo Colasanto, portrayed by Italian actor Daniele Favilli, is introduced in "Immortal Sins".
 Angelo was raised as Catholic and was raised in a coastal Italian Village.
 He attempts to enter America via Ellis Island by stealing the visa of Jack Harkness, but is locked up and prepared to be deported back to Italy.
-Empathising with Angelo, Jack uses his Vortex Manipulator to forge a new identity slip so he can enter America.
+Empathizing with Angelo, Jack uses his Vortex Manipulator to forge a new identity slip so he can enter America.
 They then rent a room together in New York's Italian district where Jack seduces Angelo.
 Angelo is conflicted between his faith and sexuality; though Jack is not the first man he has slept with, he is the first to show tenderness to him.
 With Jack, Angelo becomes part of a plan to make money by selling sacramental wine.
 Almost immediately after obtaining the alcohol they are kidnapped.
 Instead of being killed, however, Jack convinces their captors to allow them to work for them, and were asked to transport a box between two warehouses.
 After convincing Jack he could cope with seeing new things, Jack decided to make Angelo his companion in the same way that the Doctor had enlisted Jack as companion.
 At the warehouse, Jack opened the box to reveal a brain parasite that the Trickster's Brigade were planning to use on future President Franklin Delano Roosevelt, which he destroys.
 The two men flee, but Jack is shot and Angelo arrested.